Kirity/cicd-pieline-as-code-demo/README.md

 # Improvements

-This project can be further improved by adopting the best practices
+This project can be further improved by adopting the best practices.
 - All the IAM roles were created with privileged access to simplify things.
 Provide only the needed privileges for all the roles.
 - Consider encrypting the S3 bucket with KMS keys.
-- Enable monitoring and create alerts
+- Enable monitoring and create alerts.